Ed Harris to Step in as Atticus Finch in Broadway's 'To Kill a Mockingbird'

 Broadway has found its new Atticus Finch.

-Producer Scott Rudin confirmed Harris' casting today, following a report Thursday in The New York Times, based on information from an advertisement placed in the paper's upcoming Sunday edition.
+Producer Scott Rudin on Friday confirmed Harris' casting, following a report Thursday in The New York Times, based on information from an advertisement placed in the paper's upcoming Sunday edition.
 It's unclear how long Harris will remain in the role.

 Harris is a four-time Oscar nominee, making the best supporting actor cut in 1996 for Apollo 13, in 1999 for The Truman Show and in 2003 for The Hours.
 He was nominated for best actor in 2001 for Pollock.
 He appears as the Man in Black on HBO's Westworld and will be seen in the Top Gun: Maverick sequel, among other upcoming screen roles.